altealorenzon/Cherenkov-Light-Detector/Data-Analysis/README.md

 Shows plots of the hits in silicon detectors and their projections on the radiator's plane.
 ### ShowPmtSignal()
 Shows the PMT signals of a particular events in a 2d histograms
+### PrintEventOnFile()
+Print in three .txt files the information necessary to run the jupyter-notebook Plot3DEvent.ipynb

+## Plot3DEvent.ipynb
+This jupyter-notebok provide the event display of the full event reconstruction in 3-dimensional space.
+Silicon hits, track path, and PMT signals are shown.